caryyu/douban-openapi-server/README.md

 # douban-openapi-server

-A selenium-based Douban API server that provides an unofficial method for information querying
+A Douban API server that provides an unofficial method for information gathering, currently, supporting several providers below:

+- SeleniumProvider - which will open a headless Chrome to simulate the user interaction (Optional)
+- HttpRequestProvider - which has leveraged `Requests & BeautifulSoup` for information gathering with no any browser interaction (By default)
+- P2PCacheProvider - `ToDo` (Scrapy/SQLite/IPFS/BitTorrent/etc) - ?

 > Note: Any comments and issues are welcomed!!!